mstephano/yolov5/docker/deepsort/readme.md

 <img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/mstephano/yolov5_deepsort">

-This branch contains a folder named `docker/deepsort` which contains a Dockerfile to build an image with Python and DeepSort (object tracking) for Yolov5.
+This fork contains a folder named `docker/deepsort` which contains a Dockerfile to build an image with Python and DeepSort (object tracking) for Yolov5.

 # Repository
 - https://github.com/mstephano/yolov5